Our rating(3.8/5)

 Only after these submissions have been accepted do we recommend purchasing a card machine, since some businesses will be rejected if they do not fit in with the accepted business models.

 It is cheapest to buy a terminal on myPOS’s own website.
-You can find them in a few other shops too, presently just Desertcart in Ireland.
+Sometimes, you can find them in other shops too in Ireland.

 Fees not entirely simple